 Headlines Should Draw the Reader In

 Headlines are kind of a big deal when you're writing for affiliate marketing.

 The bigger the text, the more likely your eyes will be drawn to it first.
 That's why your headlines need to be compelling enough to keep the reader invested in continuing through the rest of the content.
-You're fighting against dodgy attention spans here, so this is important.
+Remember, you're fighting against dodgy attention spans here.

 The hierarchy of your content is also essential.
-Your headline should grab, the subheader should guide.
-Remember that you want people to reach your call-to-action, and building a flow that takes readers from one point to the next will help.
+Your headline should grab, and your subheader should guide.
+Remember that you want people to reach your call to action, and building a flow that takes readers from one point to the next will help.

 - Builds curiosity